DeanZOosto/DataPopulationOnWatch/USER_GUIDE.md

 - **Python 3.9 or higher** (check with `python3 --version`)
 - Network access to OnWatch system
+- **macOS users:** Ensure WiFi is prioritized over Ethernet if OnWatch is on WiFi (check with `networksetup -listnetworkserviceorder`)
 - Network access to Rancher (for Kubernetes environment variables)
 - SSH access to OnWatch device (for translation file upload)
 - OnWatch admin credentials